 Following is a description of the various phases of implementation that California will undertake to achieve compliance with the HCB setting requirements.
 California will move forward concurrently with many of the components listed below.
-As described previously, the details of implementation will vary significantly across the HCBS Waiver, 1915(i) and 1915(k) SPAs, and 1115 Waiver, program and be integrally guided by stakeholders.
+As described previously, the details of implementation will vary significantly across the HCBS Waiver and 1915(i) SPA program and be integrally guided by stakeholders.
 As remedial strategies are solidified, actions and timelines will be identified to track progress against objectives based on resources available.

 Consistent with the above, additional State resources must be requested via the State legislative and budget processes.
-To ensure awareness of these needs, staff from the California Department of Finance and the State Legislature are invited to attend ongoing stakeholder meetings.
+To ensure awareness of these needs, staff from the California Department of Finance and State Legislature is invited to attend ongoing stakeholder meetings.